mehanic spaying WD40 from a can

 Flip the bicycles over with the chains and the cranks facing your way.
 Grab a regular paper towel for a simple illustration.

 Rotate the paddle manually with your hands.
 As you are moving the paddle, the chain also moves.
-Simultaneously, the chain is moving, hold the towel and bringing it in contact with your chain.
+Simultaneously, the chain is moving, hold the towel and bring it in contact with your chain.

 You will see that dirt is coming off, but it is nowhere near enough.
 Very little will come off when you clean it with a simple paper towel.